-Bicycle riding offers an effective way to exercise, a convenient means of transportation, or an enjoyable recreational activity.
-Similarly, walking is another enjoyable means of being outdoors and getting to and from various places.
-As a result, bicyclists and pedestrians are often present on sidewalks, crosswalks, and are particularly present near congested parts of urban areas.
+Bicycle riding can be an effective way to exercise, a convenient means of transportation and a fun recreational activity.
+Similarly, walking is another enjoyable way to get outdoors and move from place to place.
+As a result, bicyclists and pedestrians are often present on sidewalks and crosswalks.

 A bicycle or pedestrian accident can instantly change your life, leaving you injured and confused as you attempt to recover both physically and financially from the accident.
 As an experienced personal injury attorney, Mike Redondo can help you through this difficult time.
 While Redondo Law helps you pursue the compensation you deserve for medical expenses, lost income, and other damages, you can focus on recovering from your injury.